 and could return 665% in the next 12 months.

-The big idea is that this secret investment was once illegal.
+The big idea here is that this secret investment was once illegal.
 It’s exciting, because it’s the same investment that launched the largest family fortune in history.
-What’s more, once the reader learns what this investment is, he could stand to make a 665% return on his money in a year or less.
+What’s more, when the reader learns what this investment is, he could stand to make a 665% return on his money in a year or less.
 That makes it important and beneficial.

 The inevitable conclusion: “I’ve got to read this and find out what this investment is.”